-In a city as densely-populated and hectic as Singapore, personal space is a luxury and the slightest annoyance can become the bane of one’s existence.
-So, it comes to no surprise that over 67,000 consumers signed up with the Do Not Call (DNC) registry within the 18 hours it went live.
+In a city as densely populated and hectic as Singapore, personal space is a luxury and the slightest annoyance can become the bane of one’s existence.
+So, it comes to no surprise that over 67,000 consumers signed up for the Do Not Call (DNC) registry within the 18 hours it went live.

 To those who continue to receive incessant and unsolicited sales calls and texts, and sometimes in spite of unsubscribing, installing MisterNumber and having private numbers, the DNC registry is a long time coming.
 The registry now allows people with Singapore phone numbers to have more control over their phones (read: blood pressure/mental health) by explicitly registering their disinterest for marketing calls or messages.

 Think of it as a telemarketing contraceptive for phones.